kseniaherself/Abaza-Dictionary-survey/README.md

 # Abaza-Dictionary-survey
-This is a repository for the project of my MA practice, supervized by D. Ryzhova.
+This is a repository for the project of my MA practice, supervisor D. Ryzhova.

 The repository contains:
 - jupyter noteook file `ttabz.ipynb` with general code